EHBG(LEGAL) - SPECIAL PROGRAMS: PREKINDERGARTEN

 - At least eight years' experience of teaching in a nationally accredited child-care program;

-- Be employed as a prekindergarten teacher in a district that has received approval from the commissioner for the district's prekindergarten-specific instructional training plan that the teacher uses in the teacher's prekindergarten classroom; or
+- Be employed as a prekindergarten teacher in a district that has met the requirements of 19 Administrative Code 102.1003(d)(6); or

 - An equivalent qualification.